 Brian: That’s where we were going to go next.
 I often talk to marketers who really don’t get to spend face time with the customers they’re looking to influence or reach outside their companies.
-I think the takeaway here is that marketers need to spend more time connecting with clients, not just through their channel of their sales team, but actually having these conversations and spending time practicing and using their empathy to do just that.
+The takeaway here is that marketers need to spend more time connecting with clients, not just through their channel of their sales team, but actually having these conversations and spending time practicing and using their empathy to do just that.

 Brian: I agree with you.
-The very thing that’s supposed to help us (this technology) connect with our customers more efficiently and effectively, is getting in the way of doing that.
-And so, to counteract that, or the counterpoint, is humanizing and putting more energy into that human connection so that when we do apply the technology, we’re using it well, and in a way that can help facilitate conversations and connections that we’ve already established.
+The very thing that’s supposed to help us (this technology) connect with our customers more efficiently and effectively is getting in the way of doing that.
+And so, to counteract that, or the counterpoint, is humanizing and putting more energy into that human connection so that when we do apply the technology, we’re using it well and in a way that can help facilitate conversations and connections that we’ve already established.

-So just know, if you’re going to go down this road, that you don’t have to start all over, you don’t have to overhaul your entire organization.
-In fact, many companies that we work with, they just need an outside perspective to help them understand their systems and processes that they use to market and sell; they just need a little tweaking here and there and a reminder of “Hey, at this place is when you integrate purpose.
+So know, if you’re going to go down this road, that you don’t have to start all over, you don’t have to overhaul your entire organization.
+In fact, many companies we work with just need an outside perspective to help them understand their systems and processes that they use to market and sell; they need a little tweaking here and there and a reminder of “Hey, at this place is when you integrate purpose.
 At this place is when you really bring it back to the goals of the organization, wrapped with purpose.”
 Or, “You need to get to the customer in this place a little bit earlier.”

 We talked a little bit about Dove.
 Their purpose is not to sell soap: their purpose is to help women feel better about their bodies.
 So that’s a big difference there.

 Same with Chipotle.
-Their purpose is not to sell burritos: their purpose is to make food with integrity, and ultimately to pioneer food safety systems and help other fast food organizations to know that they can make great food and still make it healthy and good for our earth.
+Their purpose is not to sell burritos: their purpose is to make food with integrity, and ultimately to pioneer food safety systems and help other fast-food organizations to know that they can make great food and still make it healthy and good for our earth.

-For more on this read: Ogilvy What’s the big ideaL and Evolve or Die: How Authenticity and Purpose are the Future of Brands.
+For more on this, read Ogilvy What’s the big ideaL and Evolve or Die: How Authenticity and Purpose are the Future of Brands.

-They build these personas and then they don’t go any deeper into actually spending face time with the customer.
+They build these personas, and they don’t go any deeper into actually spending face time with the customer.
 And that’s where all the good stuff is.
 That’s where you’re going to find connections, and that’s where you’re going to understand what your customers are thinking and feeling at every stage in your funnel so that you can generate resources, content, experiences that help to remove those roadblocks.
 So, that’s the second part, deconstructing that customer journey so that you can make that bridge between your purpose and your people.